null

 EcoEnclose paper mailers and boxes

-The term paperboard is generally used to describe stronger, stiffer paper-based material, that is 12 pts or more points in thickness.
-Paperboard is used to produce a variety of different types of packages such as cereal boxes.
-When paperboard is made with 100% recycled material, it is often referred to as “chipboard” or “bending chip.”
-Our 100% Recycled Retail Boxes, 100% Recycled Rigid Mailers, and 100% Recycled Apparel Mailers are all made with paperboard.
+The term paperboard is generally used to describe stronger, stiffer paper-based material that is 12 points or more thick.
+Paperboard is used to produce a variety of different types of packages, such as cereal boxes.
+When paperboard is made with 100% recycled material, it is often called “chipboard” or “bending chip.”

 Corrugate